Do you enjoy writing and working with diverse peers from across campus?

 Tutors find this work to be rewarding for a number a reasons.
 They love getting to discuss and read about topics and ideas from across the disciplines; the intellectual engagement of tutoring; collaborating with diverse students from across campus; deepening their own knowledge about writing and pedagogy through ongoing professional development; and being a part of a vibrant and diverse tutoring community!
 This work is generative, creative, and an excellent opportunity for students interested in communication, writing, education, and collaborative learning.

 The Writing Centers are open Mondays through Thursdays 3:30-5:30pm and Sundays through Thursdays 7:00-10:00pm.
 Thus, tutors either work 3:30-5:30 or 7:00-10:00 shifts.
 Tutors usually work between 1-3 shifts per week, or between two to nine hours a week.
 At the beginning of a semester, tutors submit their schedules and shift preference forms so that they’re only working shifts that fit with their schedules.
 In addition to tutoring, tutors are required to attend 5 staff meetings a semester, which are held on random nights at 5:30pm.
 Staff meetings include food, checking-in on tutoring shifts, and rich discussions about different types of writing and working with others (pedagogy).
 In order to become a tutor, all trainees must complete a paid 6-week training program.

-- Fill out and submit this application form along with a sample of your writing to Dr. Kate Navickas by email, email@example.com, or by dropping it off at Rockefeller 174.
+- Fill out and submit this application form (attaching a sample of your writing)

 - Note: tutor training will either be Mondays or Tuesdays 4:30-6pm starting the week before spring break.